In a nutshell

 Through promoting a systemic approach to violence prevention since its inception, some of the important insights and lessons learned by the VCP programme include the following:

-- In order to realise systemic approaches to violence prevention, it is important to have a coherent national prevention framework, in the form of the White Paper on Safety and Security, which builds on existing good strategies at national level (e.g. the National Development Plan Chapter 12 or the Integrated Social Crime Prevention Strategy) and clearly outlines the respective mandates and roles of different spheres of government and civil society.
+- In order to realise systemic approaches to violence prevention, it is important to have a coherent national prevention framework, in the form of the White Paper on Safety and Security, which builds on existing good strategies at national level (e.g. the National Development Plan Chapter 12) and clearly outlines the respective mandates and roles of different spheres of government and civil society.
 Within this framework, sustainable funding arrangements for violence prevention programmes need to be put in place, with a particular focus on ensuring sufficient resources are available to local government and civil society.
 Civil society’s important contributions to making communities safety should be recognised and supported by government.

 - The improved functioning of the intergovernmental relations system is particularly important to enhance the cooperation between relevant sectors and spheres within government, connecting and aligning their actions under the umbrella of a common community safety framework.